looran/antennes/README.md

 ## antennes - Query and export KML files from ANFR radio sites data

+features:
+* generates KML files of emetteurs sites for all France and per-departement and per-proprietaire of the _support_
+* each KML placemark for a _support_ contain informations about _stations_, _emetteurs_ and _antennes_ present on the site
+* each KML placemark is colored in orange if it has been modified in the last 3 month and red if in the last month

 You can download pre-generated KML files [here](https://ferme.ydns.eu/antennes/), with 3 files per month:
 * `anfr_YYYY-MM_kmls.zip` [~100MB] archive containing everything: all-in-one KML file, KML files splitted per proprietaires/departements and statistics
 * `anfr_YYYY-MM.kml` [~200MB] all-in-one KML file alone